Measurement of cross sections of $e^+e^-\to K^0_S K^0_S \psi(3686)$ from $\sqrt{s}=$ 4.682 to 4.951 GeV: Cross section and confidence interval

 The significance of the signal process at each c.m.\ energy is calculated by $\cal{P}$-value~\cite{Cowan:1998ji}, $Z = \Phi^{-1}(1- {\cal{P}})$, where $Z$ is the significance, and $\Phi^{-1}$ is the quantile of the normal distribution, assuming all observed events are background events and that $N_{\rm obs}$ follows a Poisson distribution.
 After considering the uncertainty on $N_{\rm b}$~\cite{Cousins:2007yta}, we use {\textsc{roostats}} package~\cite{RooStats} in the {\textsc{cernroot}} framework~\cite{root} to obtain the statistical significance at each c.m.\ energy.

-The significance of the signal process from all combined data samples is estimated by fitting to the total $M_{K^0_S K^0_S}^{\rm rec}$ distribution shown in Fig.~\ref{fig:Allcs}(b).
-In the fit, signal events are described by the total signal MC shape, where events with multiple combinations are removed by matching to the generated MC information.
-Events with multiple combinations are described using the corresponding signal MC shape with multiple combinations included.
-The signal MC shapes are combined for different energy points by normalizing to the luminosity and detection efficiency.
+The significance of the signal process from all combined data samples is estimated by fitting to the total $M_{K^0_S K^0_S}^{\rm rec}$ distribution shown in figure~\ref{fig:Allcs}(b).
+In the fit, signal events are described by the total signal MC shape, which is combined across different energy points by normalizing to the luminosity and detection efficiency.
+The multiple combinations are excluded from the signal MC shape by matching to the generated MC information.
+The contribution from multiple combinations in signal process is modeled using the corresponding MC shape, extracted from signal MC process with multiple combinations only.
 Other background contributions are described using a constant function.
 The signal yield and the number of other background events are free parameters, while the ratio of the number of multi-combinatorial background events and the number of signal events is fixed to that determined in the signal MC sample.
 The change in log likelihood values ($\Delta(-2\rm{ln}\cal{L})$), found by simultaneously removing the signal shape and the multi-combination background shape from the fit, is used to calculate the significance.
 The effects of the fitting range and background shape are considered, and in all cases, the statistical significance is above 6.0$\sigma$.